-In this project, 16 new WFS will be established and 2 existing WFS will be fully operationalized, providing comprehensive GBV case management services such as lifesaving information, community and outreach initiatives, community-based psycho-social support, community engagement in GBV prevention activities through SASA, community engagement in safety audit, and strengthening of community-based support mechanism for women and girls through women support groups and adolescence support groups.
-The staff's capacity will be developed to adequately handle GBV case management, coaching, mentoring, supervision, GBVIMS and GBVIMS+ to ensure comprehensive case management services through proper supervision.
 Capacity development will also focus on inclusion of people with disability into response and prevention work for GBV.
-Various tools will be developed/adapted to facilitate GBV services, MHPSS services and engaging men and boys into GBV prevention work.
-Along with the GBV case management services mentioned above, GBV and labor code of conduct awareness programs will be implemented, where all stakeholders including the host and DRP communities, labor engaged for the project, site management, the WB and project clients such as DPHE and LGD can participate.
-Mukti will procure WFS strengthening materials and awareness raising materials.
-They will also implement the preparedness/ contingency plans for any and upcoming disasters.
+Various tools will be developed/ adapted to facilitate GBV services, MPWSS services and engaging men and boys into GBV prevention work.
+Along with the GBV case management services mentioned above, GBV and labor code of conduct awareness programs will be implemented.
 Finally, strict monitoring and supervision initiatives will be in place to ensure any arising issues are averted and to facilitate smooth project processes.